Esa página está disponible también en español.

 Same sex sexual activity is legal in all of Mexico and has been since 1872.
 There is also a nationwide law banning discrimination in employment and housing which has been in effect since 2003.

-The Mexico City section above was taken from Mexico City excellent LGBT Tourism Guide which is available for download here.
+The Mexico City section above was taken from Mexico City excellent LGBT Tourism Guide which is unfortunately no longer available for download.